Battle of Lyrskov Heath

 The Battle of Lyrskov Heath (or Hede) was fought on September 28, 1043, at Lyrskov, between a Dano-Norwegian army led by Magnus the Good and an army of Wends.
 It was a great victory for Magnus' forces; the Wendish army was crushed and up to 15,000 were killed.

-Lyrskov (German: Lürschau) is today the name of a German municipality in the Schleswig-Flensburg district, and of a small town northwest of Schleswig in the same municipality.
+Lyrskov (Lürschau) is today the name of a German municipality in the Schleswig-Flensburg district, and of a small town northwest of Schleswig in the same municipality.

 Battle

 In 1043, a large Wendish army invaded from the south in Southern Jutland and devastated the land as far as Ribe.
 The size is unknown, but sources say that there were 60 Wends for every Dane, a very large army.
 Palle Lauring has argued that this was in fact a migration of Wends who wanted to settle in Jutland.
 According to the chroniclers, King Magnus was on his way home from Wendland where he had destroyed the Viking fort Jomsborg, possibly to destroy the Danish competitors to the throne, and they also plundered the Wendish town of Jumne (the contemporary Wolin).
 Shortly before, Danes had killed the Wendish prince Ratibor and his sons.
 So the conflict between Wends and Vikings had been going on for a long time.
 Arriving in Schleswig again, Magnus heard about a large Wendish army on its way up Jutland.

 According to Heimskringla's story about 1230, Magnus got into battle when he saw his father, King Saint Olav, in dreams the night before the battle, and heard him say, "I will follow you in this battle."
 At dawn the men heard the bell ringing; and those of King Magnus' men who had been in Nidaros thought they recognized the church bell Glad, which Olav the Holy had donated to Clement's Church in Nidaros (and where he was buried at this time).

 At Lyrskov Hede, 5-6 km northwest of the then Hedeby where the city of Schleswig is today, the Danish-Norwegian army under the leadership of King Magnus was waiting for them, ready for battle.
 The battle at Lyrskov Hede was short, and about 15,000 Wends are believed to have lost their lives.

 According to Snorre, the army of the Wends came "from the south across the river".
 King Magnus threw off his chain mail.
 With a red silk shirt on the outside, he grabbed the ax Hel, which his father had used.
 The Norwegian monk Theodoricus Monachus wrote in his Norwegian history from the end of the 12th century that King Olav's ax Hel was destroyed during the battle of Lyrskov Heath, and then kept in Nidaros Cathedral.

-In Saxos Danmark's Chronicle it says that Magnus was nicknamed "the Good" because he killed so many Wends in the battle.
+In Saxo Grammaticus' Chronicle it says that Magnus was nicknamed "the Good" because he killed so many Wends in the battle.